 A travel management company (TMC) is a service provider that books and manages travel for a business.
 Typically a business will get one or a few main contacts at the agency to help them keep all trips within company policy and to offer the travelers on-the-go support.

 There are so many different types of corporate travel agencies that it’s a struggle to summarize their service offerings.
 Large companies might offer support in dozens of languages but charge for every call.
-Smaller companies might be hard to reach during off hours and not cover as many languages, but might charge a premium monthly fee that covers all needs.
+Smaller companies might be hard to reach during off-hours and not cover as many languages, but might charge a premium monthly fee that covers all needs.

-Book trips for employees
+- Book trips for employees

-Provide support for cancellations, reschedulings etc.
+- Provide travel solutions and support for cancellations, reschedulings etc.

 - Negotiate group rates and corporate rates

 See how to save money on business travel

 There are many reasons and motivations why'd want to hire a corporate travel agency.
 Let’s take a look at the top benefits for getting help with your corporate travel program:

 - Supplement a lack of in-house resources or expertise: Maybe you don’t have the need for a full-time travel manager, and your office team is swamped with other critical work.
 In that case, a corporate travel agency can provide travel experts and the services you need to make all your necessary travel arrangements without having to hire additional staff.